 News is coming

-After Age of Empires 4 was announced at Gamescom in 2017, everything went somewhat quiet.
+After Age of Empires 4 was announced at Gamescom in 2017, everything went somewhat quiet until 2019.
 Those who were hoping to see some kind of update during Microsoft's E3 press conferences for 2018 and 2019 were left disappointed too.
-However, shortly after E3 2019 in an interview with PC Gamer Phil Spencer confirmed that the game is still making progress and that more news will be revealed in 2019.
+However, shortly after E3 2019 in an interview with PC Gamer (opens in new tab) Phil Spencer confirmed that the game is still making progress and that more news would be revealed in 2019.

 Spencer didn't give much away but he did say that Relic is making "good progress" on Age of Empires 4 and that they'll be ready to "talk about it more this year" when it's in "the right context".

 After learning more about the game at X019, Microsoft again went somewhat quiet on Age of Empires 4 during 2020 as a result of the global pandemic slowing down game development as a whole.
 In 2021, the team at World's Edge shared a Fan Preview event, showing gameplay and more, alongside a Fall 2021 release window.